AnjaliChauhan-5/Supermarket-Management-System/README.md

 # Key-Features
 1. Administrator Mode: Authorized personnel can efficiently manage supermarket inventory by adding, editing, or removing products from the database.
 This mode ensures timely updates and adjustments to meet evolving demands.
 2. Buyer Mode: The shopping platform caters to customers by providing a user-friendly interface that enables them to explore the available products, select items for purchase, and generate receipts.
 3. Product Management: Product Management involves the essential tasks of adding new products, modifying existing ones, and removing outdated or discontinued items when required.
-This function simplifies inventory maintenance activities, making certain that the database stays precise, current, and reflective of the supermarket's merchandise.
 4. Receipt Generation: Receipt Generation automates the process of generating detailed receipts for purchases made by buyers, providing a comprehensive summary of items purchased, quantities, prices, discounts applied, and total amounts.